Introduction to Online Control: Spectral Predictors

-Consider a linear dynamical system with matrices $A,B,C$ and further assume that $A$ is symmetric.
-This implies that $A$ is diagonalizable over the real numbers as $A = U^{\intercal}DU$.
-Decomposing over each dimension $ j \in [d]$ separately, and denoting $D_{jj} = \alpha_j$, we can write \eqref{eqn:mu_alpha}:
+We further assume that $A$ is symmetric.
+This implies that $A$ can be diagonalized over the set of reals as $A = U^{\top}DU$.
+Decomposing over each dimension $ j \in [d_x]$ separately, and denoting $D_{jj} = \alpha_j$, we can write \eqref{eqn:mu_alpha}:

-Thus, we can apply the same approximation techniques from the previous section, and derive an analoguous conclusion to Lemma \ref{lem:spectral_approx_prediction} for dimension higher than one.
-The details are left as exercise \ref{exer:high-dim-spectral-filtering}.
+Thus, we can apply the same approximation techniques from the previous section, and derive an analogous conclusion to Theorem \ref{thm:spectral_approx_prediction} for dimension higher than one.
+Crucially, the number of parameters required does not depend on the hidden dimension of the original system.
+The details are left as Exercise \ref{exer:high-dim-spectral-filtering}.